NitorCreations/wicket-utils/README.md

 ### Behaviors
 - `VisibilityNullBehavior` Factories for `Behavior`s which sets the `Component`'s visibility based on the default model's or some other components model object.
 Used to reduce boiler-plate code with typical scenarios of components needing to be hidden or visible based on nullity of certain model object.
+- `ErrorFieldBehavior` - Adds red borders to any components with validation errors (Since 1.1)

 ### Protocol.http
 - `WicketAjaxTimeoutFilter` - refreshes the page on ajax request after session has expired.
 Works with Wicket 6.